-- Core skills in medical education

-- Applying teaching skills

-- The role of assessment, feedback and evaluation
+- Core models and skills in medical education - Applying teaching models to your role as an educator - The role of assessment, feedback, reflection and evaluation

 The Postgraduate Certificate in Medical Education is designed to support existing and teachers new to Medical Education, to help those teaching in health care settings both at undergraduate and postgraduate levels.
 The programme is designed to support teachers who are working in primary, secondary or tertiary care in medicine and also those who are working in professions allied to medicine.
 For example, some may be working with mainly undergraduates in hospital settings, while others may be dealing with postgraduate trainees in primary or secondary care.
-We also have an increasing number of participants from other disciplines including dentistry, veterinary medicine.
+We also have an increasing number of participants from other disciplines including public health, immediate care, dentistry and veterinary medicine.
 The programme aims to teach principles of teaching based on the evidence and models of adult learning but how to apply these medical settings, and, as far as is possible, teaching sessions will be tailored to be relevant to the course participants particular working environments.
-Whilst the course was designed specifically to aid those working in primary and secondary care much of the content is relevant to other allied professions (for example Nursing, Veterinary Science and Dentistry).
+Whilst the course was designed specifically to aid those working in primary and secondary care much of the content is relevant to other allied professions (for example Public health, immediate care, Nursing, Veterinary Science and Dentistry).

 We encourage applicants of all grades from the more junior to the more senior and from a range of specialties and experience.
-We have found that as the course progresses a learning community develops and that this aids the participants development as they learn from each other as well as from the course itself.
+We have found that as the course progresses a learning community develops and that this aids the participant's development as they learn from each other as well as from the course itself.

 The Postgraduate Certificate has been designed with explicit reference to professional standards and guidelines.
-The two most pertinent sets of standards are the Academy of Medical Educators Professional Standards for Medical, Dental and Veterinary Educators (2014) and the GMC Promoting Excellence: Standards for Educators (2017).
+The two most pertinent sets of standards are the Academy of Medical Educators Professional Standards for Medical, Dental and Veterinary Educators (2014)6 and the GMC Promoting Excellence: Standards for Educators (2017)7.